Eschatologue/CM_wiki/docs/class/cleric/tempest.md

 You can thunderously rebuke attackers.
 When a creature within 5 feet of you that you can see hits you with an attack, you can use your **:rsc-r: Reaction**{ .rsc } to force the creature to make a Dexterity save.
 On a failed save, the creature takes :dmg-lgtn: Lightning or :dmg-thun: Thunder (your choice) damage equal to 1d8 plus your Cleric level, or half as much damage on a successful save.

 You can use this feature a number of times equal to your Wisdom modifier (a minimum of 1).
-You regain all expended uses when you finish a Long Rest.
+You regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 3: Destructive Wrath